hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

         df.to_csv(f"{data_root}/csv_file/train{i}.csv", index=False)
 ```

-We have five new data frame `train_0`, `train_1`, `train_2`, `train_3`, `train_4`.
+We have five new data frames `train_0`, `train_1`, `train_2`, `train_3`, `train_4`.
 We will use those files in the next step.

-**We will inherit all of the things in the previous post (DataLoader, Model, mixed precision, logger)**.
+**We will inherit all things from the previous post (DataLoader, Model, mixed precision, logger)**.
 We need to change how we load datasets and how to balance the data when we load data.

 ## 3. How to define dataloader

-We remark that all functions we will use have been defined in the last part.
+We remark that all functions we will use, have been defined in the previous post.

-**For more details, we can find the source code at [github](https://github.com/hphuongdhsp/Segmentation-Tutorial/tree/master/Part%201-Tensorflow)**
+**For more details, we can find the source code at [github](https://github.com/hphuongdhsp/Segmentation-Tutorial/tree/master/Part%201-Tensorflow).**

-We first define all data frame and load directories of image and masks
+We first define all data frames and load directories of images and masks

 ```python
 train0_csv_dir = f"{data_root}/csv_file/train0.csv"